doldecomp/melee/GETTING_STARTED.md

 - isn’t that long as you’re new
 - isn’t already decompiled

-In [this public Trello board](https://trello.com/b/pz2ACtnS/melee-decompilation), you can see which Assembly files have been claimed or unclaimed.
+In [this public Trello board](https://trello.com/b/pz2ACtnS/melee-decompilation) (note, this is a read-only link.
+If you want write-access, join the Discord!), you can see which Assembly files have been claimed or unclaimed.
 So don’t pick a function in a `.s` file that’s claimed.

 To make sure it’s not already decompiled, take the label (e.g. `func_8007B8CC`) and search the repo for instances of it.
 If you don’t see any C code definitions with implementations, then it at least hasn’t been committed to the repo.